alfcastillo/alfcastillo/README.md

 - 👋 Hi, I’m @alfcastillo
 - 👀 I’m interested in Serverless and AI/ML tech
-- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on ...
-TBD
+- 💞️ I’m looking to collaborate on AI/ML models optimization
-- 📫 How to reach me ...alfredocastillo@gmail.com
+- 📫 How to reach me ...alfredocastillo100@gmail.com

 <!---
 alfcastillo/alfcastillo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.